Prag8855/aab/frontend/content/guides/moving-out.md

 ## End your lease

 You must end your lease in writing.
 Send a cancellation letter (*[[Kündigungsschreiben]]*) to your landlord.
 All the tenants who signed the lease must sign the cancellation letter.
 Send the letter by [registered mail](/glossary/Einschreibebrief).
-An email is not enough.[^3]
+An email or instant message is not enough.[^3]

 **[Cancellation letter generator](https://www.immobilienscout24.de/umzugsexpose/musterbrief-kuendigung.html)** (in German) - ImmobilenScout24